pursuant to Art. 13, 14 and 21 of the General Data Protection Regulation GDPR

 If you have given your consent with the processing of personal data, the respective declaration of consent is the legal basis for the therein mentioned processing.
 You can revoke declarations of consent at any time for the future.

 3.2 Performance of contractual obligations (Art.
 6 para.
 1 point b GDPR)

-We process your personal data for the execution of our contracts with you.
+We process your personal data for the execution of our contracts with you in particular in the scope of our order processing and use of services.
 Furthermore, your personal data is processed for the implementation of measures and activities within the framework of pre-contractual relationships.